Jessica Munna

 I starting traveling abroad on my own when I was 16.
 I left the USA after finishing university when I was barely 22 and my life has never been the same.

-I had always wanted to be an artist and a performer, and I was even accepted into a program after university, but I decided to decline the offer.
+I had always wanted to be an artist and a performer, and I was even accepted into a drama program after university, but I decided to decline the offer.
 I felt that I was not in a place emotionally or mentally that would lead anywhere good.
 And I felt that these flight benefits were a gift, what my dad left for me.
 More than that, it was something that made me feel close to him and it made me feel like I could actually extend the length of his life beyond the all too brief 42 years that he had been given.

 I started working myself from place to place, starting in arts outreach & arts education, later getting involved in community service projects, and finally in disaster relief and international aid projects.
 I would often busk or sing at open mic nights along the way.